ManticoreGamesInc/platform-documentation/src/references/object_generator.md

 ### Randomize Yaw

 Yaw is an object's rotation along the Y-axis.
 Checking **Randomize Yaw** ensures all of your objects will be facing different directions.
-This is another box you should keep checked if you want your scene to feel more realistic!
+This is another box you should keep checked if you want your scene to feel more realistic.

 ![ArtIntro1](../img/EnvironIntro/image9.png "Art Screenshot1")
 ![ArtIntro2](../img/EnvironIntro/image42.png "Art Screenshot2")